How To Be A Good Server: Tips for Servers To Up Their Game And Make More Money

 Though on paper front of house staff earn less than salaried positions, the paper in their pocket at the end of a double shift tells a different story.

 In the majority of American restaurants, servers and bartenders are considered tipped wage workers, meaning their wages are largely funded by tips and gratuity from their customers, as opposed to their employers.
-Though servers are paid a lesser minimum wage than non-tipped wage workers, it is legally required under the Fair Labor and Standards Act (FLSA) for employers to pay the difference should a server leave their shift with less than they would have made if paid the hourly minimum wage rate that non-tipped wage workers receive.
+Though servers are paid a lesser minimum wage than non-tipped wage workers, it is legally required under the Fair Labor and Standards Act (FLSA) for employers to be in payroll compliance and pay the difference should a server leave their shift with less than they would have made if paid the hourly minimum wage rate that non-tipped wage workers receive.

 One of the most unique things about the server pay structure is that they can physically see the fruits of their labor in hand at the end of a shift.
 Tipping culture can be very lucrative, but it’s also important to note that recent studies have shown race and gender biases do, in fact, impact the size of a front of house staff member’s tip.